Mulberry home page

 B. Tommie Usdin (Extreme Markup Languages 2002, Montréal)

 Few classes of narrative document can be as tightly specified as most business documents can.
 But many can usefully be specified more tightly than they are.
 This talk illustrates the costs of underspecifying content models.
-It is important to recognize the difference between between "it doesn't matter; there is no information here" and "it can't be specified because the content creator will supply it".
+It is important to recognize the difference between “it doesn’t matter; there is no information here” and “it can’t be specified because the content creator will supply it”.

 Human and Machine Sign Systems